AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 ## Purpose of this User Guide

 This User Guide will aid you in your journey when navigating _FApro_.
-We have included beginner-friendly instructions to help you get started, familiarise yourself with our various features.
+We have included beginner-friendly instructions to help you get started and familiarise yourself with our various features.
 Additionally, we've included examples and tips to enhance your experience with our product.
 We hope you enjoy using it to its fullest potential!

 --------------------------------------------------------------------------------------------------------------------